Sunset on Eleuthera © Trish Hartmann

 Only 14 of Bahama's Out Islands are inhabited, leaving the rest largely free from resorts, cruise ships and crowds.
 Eleuthera, which stretches for almost 100 miles (161km) but is at most two miles (3km) wide, is the most popular of the group.
 Eleuthera (especially its satellite, Harbour Island, just a short water-taxi ride from the main island) have long been the holiday haunts of the fashionable set, sporting luxury hotels and fine restaurants that cater for trendy and wealthy visitors.
 Some of the more famous visitors in the past have included Prince Charles and Princess Diana, Robert de Niro, and the industrialists Arthur Vining Davis, Henry J. Kaiser and Juan Trippe.

-Some of the beaches on Harbour Island have unusual pink sand - a result of the kinds of shells that make up the beach sand.
-Once the capital of the Bahamas, Harbour Island is home to Dunmore Town, whose flower-lined streets and colourful New England-style buildings are popular with tourists in the Bahamas.
+Once the capital of the Bahamas, Eluethera's Harbour Island is home to Dunmore Town, whose flower-lined streets and colourful, New England-style buildings are popular with tourists in the Bahamas.
 Harbour Island's main attraction, though, is the spectacular pink sand beach.
-A product of the coloured shells that make up the sand, the beach takes advantage of the protection of a coral reef for tranquil waters and excellent swimming.
+A product of the coloured shells that make up the sand, the beach takes advantage of the protection of a coral reef, offerring tranquil waters and excellent swimming.
 The accommodation on Harbour Island caters mostly to wealthy travellers, especially along the 'zillionaire's row' development.